DimitrisVervitis/DDOS.py/README.md

 # DDOS.py
+#1: Enter target's ip!
+#2: Choose port !
-# Enter target ip then choose port and next add how many seconds you want attack to be!
+#3: Add how many seconds you want your attack to be!